Master of Arts in Theatre

-1. No student may register for more than 18 hours of credit without permission from the Graduate Dean.
+1. No student may register for more than 12 hours of credit without permission from the Graduate Dean.

 C. Registration for 7000 Level Courses:

-D. Registration when Not In Residence:
+E. Registration when Not In Residence:

 The Graduate College mandates continuous registration for one hour each semester if a student leaves the campus with all requirements for the degree done except the thesis or portfolio.
-This is not done automatically.
+This registration is not done automatically.
 This criterion does not include summer session unless graduating in August.

-However, an individual instructor may come to an agreement with his or her student for an earlier deadline for removal of an incomplete grade.
-For courses taken S/U, any mark of INC not removed by these deadlines will change to U. For courses taken for a letter grade, any mark of INC not removed by these deadlines will change to F. A student cannot graduate with a grade of INC. The Graduate Dean has the authority to extend the deadline for an incomplete.
-The student must petition for such consideration in writing and prior to the expiration of the deadline.
+An INC (incomplete) is given only when, for some approved reason, a student fails to take the final examination or to fulfill a definite requirement in a course.
+An INC can be removed and a grade substituted if the student completes course requirements to the satisfaction of the instructor prior to the deadline established by the Graduate College.
+An individual instructor may come to an agreement with a student for an earlier deadline for removal of incomplete grade.
+For courses taken S/U, any mark of INC not removed by these deadlines will change to U. For courses taken for a letter grade, any mark of INC not removed by these deadlines will change to F. The Graduate Dean has the authority to extend the deadline for an incomplete.
+The student must petition for such consideration in writing and prior to the expiration deadline.
 The instructor's support is required for approval of the request.

 1. Grounds for Probation:

-a.
-Students must maintain a graduate grade point average of 3.0 or better.
+- Students must maintain a graduate grade point average of 3.0 or better.

 2. Effects of Probation:

-Students remaining on probationary status for more than one semester will generally be dropped from the program.
+Students on probation may not seek approval for a thesis topic or defend a thesis (Plan I), or apply for portfolio review (Plan II), and may lose funding.
+In most cases, students remaining on probationary status for more than one semester will be dropped from the program.

-C. Policy on Dropping Graduate Students:
+D. Policy on Dropping Graduate Students:

-D. Revalidation of Course Work:
+E. Time Limits and Revalidation of Course Work:

 a.
 Chair, Department of Theatre and Film